VeritasSoftware/MyBlazorAnimation/MyBlazorAnimation/README.md

 ### Targeting .NET 8/9

-This library is a Blazor library that provides a component to create commonly used animations in Blazor applications.
+This light-weight Blazor library provides a component to create commonly used animations in Blazor applications.

 ## Installation